Diversity Supplement and Re-Entry Program Guidelines

 Period of Support.
 Generally, a minimum of two years should remain on the project period of the grant.
 NIA awards diversity and re-entry and re-integration supplements for 2 years or less.
 In all cases, the research/training proposed should be appropriate for the time requested, with stated milestones and a mentoring and career development plan.
 For grants with performance periods of less than two years, and for requests for a single year award, the proposed supplement should justify the need for a strategic training activity appropriate for the shortened performance period.
 Supplement awards are not provided to grants in a no-cost extension.

 NIA follows the allowable costs described in PA-21-071 and NOT-OD-21-134.
 Salary and fringe benefits, supplies and travel, and tuition (where applicable) are the only budget categories allowable for diversity supplements.
 The career level of the candidate determines the budget caps for these categories.
 No other direct cost line items in the budget will be covered per the program announcement.
 Research costs are expected to be supported from the parent grant.
 Funds for research supplies must be clearly justified and will only be considered if not included in the approved budget and scientific aims of the parent grant.
-No escalations on salary or fringe benefits are allowed.
+Travel budget justification must include the location and name(s) of meeting(s), per diem costs, hotel expenses, etc. No escalations on salary or fringe benefits are allowed.

 |Allowable Costs||High School Students||Undergraduate Students||Baccalaureate and Master's Degree Holders||Graduate (Predoctoral) and Health Professional Students||Individuals in Postdoctoral Training||Investigators Developing Independent Research Careers|